praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

    At this point, Target isn't doing anything yet, so there is nothing to validate.

-**Note:** Each version of the Target extension comes with a specific version of at.js, which is listed in the extension description.
+>[!NOTE]  Each version of the Target extension comes with a specific version of at.js, which is listed in the extension description.
 Update the at.js version by updating the Target extension.

 ## Load Target and fire the global mbox